 She also served as one of three active teacher-members on the New York State Teachers’ Retirement System Board from 2014–2017.

-DiBrango worked as a School-Related Professional for two years before she began her teaching career in 1994 in the Canandaigua City School District and spent the majority of her career in the Pittsford Central School District teaching sixth grade.
+DiBrango worked as a school related professional for two years before she began her teaching career in 1994 in the Canandaigua City School District and has spent the majority of her career in the Pittsford Central School District teaching sixth grade.
 A graduate of Mohawk Valley Community College, SUNY Oswego and Nazareth College, DiBrango holds teaching certificates in elementary education, reading and business education.